We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-Stemming from its only locale in the world, tanzanite gets its name from the country Tanzania.
-Unlike other months, the December birthstone of tanzanite has a shorter history, going undiscovered until 1967.
+Stemming from its only mining locale in the world, tanzanite gets its name from the country Tanzania.
+Unlike other months, this December birthstone has a shorter history, going undiscovered until 1967.

 Despite its recent discovery and lack of ancient folklore, tanzanite’s rich color and immense beauty make it one of the most popular gemstones of the modern world.
 Because of its rarity and limited availability, tanzanite will likely be passed down for generations as a precious heirloom.

 The meaning of the tanzanite birthstone is spiritual and intellectual enlightenment.
 Tanzanite symbolizes wisdom and truth.
 It’s thought that those who wear tanzanite will discover deep new meaning through self-reflection.

 The tanzanite birthstone is blue in color.
 Formed of the mineral zoisite, tanzanite is a vivid blue gem found in only one place in the world.
 When small amounts of the mineral vanadium mix with high temperatures, the blue color develops.
 The December birthstone ranges in hue, and normally includes shades of purple and lavender.
 And while some tanzanite contains brown tints, the gemstones are usually cut and treated to reduce that effect.

 Measuring between 6.5 and 7 on the Mohs scale of hardness, tanzanite is slightly less durable than other gemstones.
 No cause for concern, tanzanite can be worn daily in earrings and necklaces, though rings should probably be saved for special occasions.
 Proper care helps maintain the life and beauty of tanzanite jewelry.